Thailand On A Budget: The Ultimate Travel Guide

 Thailand has some of the best food in the world, and there is no better place to enjoy Thai food than right at the source.

 Luckily for budget travelers, food and drinks are all cheap in Thailand.
-You can eat out often and party without spending too much money.
+You can dine out often and party without spending too much money.
 I’ll now highlight some things to know about eating and drinking in Thailand.

 Of course, the cheapest way to eat is to use your hostel kitchen to cook your own meals.
 But Thai food is so yummy that I recommend eating out at street markets or local restaurants often.